mattiagaggi/3D-Pose-Estimator---MSc_project/README.md

 5. Now everything is set-up go to the next section.

-## Usage
+## Training the models

+The training files are the files in sample labeled as train ... .py .
+Those files train the different models.

+The file *train_enc_dec* trains an encoder decoder network from the paper "Unsupervised Geometry-Aware Representation for 3D Human Pose Estimation" by Rodhin H.

+The file *train_3d_pose_from_enc.py* trains a network to predict the 3d pose from the embeddings of the encoder (from the same paper) whic has been appropriately saved in a pickle file format.

+The file *train_SMPL_from_enc.py* trains the SMPL model from the embeddings of the encoder.
+These files can be used to get started on the code.

 ## References

+All of the code found here has been implemented by me except for the following:

-For the SMPL model we used the Gulvarol implementation INSERT WEBSITE.
+- For the SMPL model we used the Gulvarol implementation (https://github.com/gulvarol/smplpytorch).

-Some of the code in the utils folder is from Denis Tome (https://github.com/DenisTome).
+- Some of the code in the utils folder is from Denis Tome (https://github.com/DenisTome).
-    INSERT REFERENCE OF THE GUY YOU'LL TAKE THE HOURGLASS NET FROM